SolerJapan/Mod2Project/public/README.md

 every function is then returned from this function/hook.

-### `Functions`

- rotate(matrix, dir) {}

- responsible for the rotation.

- playerRotate(stage, dir) {}
- this function sets a cloned player constant and uses json parse to save a clone of the piece to use to update the stage which is how the tetris pieces remain whichever position and rotation its set at.

- updatePlayerPos = ({ x, y, collided }) => {}

- everytime this is called the player position is saved and updated also updates the colision if its colided with something

- resetPlayer = useCallback(() => {}

- resets player position by seting the player position and chosing a random tetris piece as well as reseting the colision boolean

 ### `useStage`

 imports the createStage from gameHelpers file to use to create the stage with